jadecobra/python_tdd_exercises/source/how_to/make_tdd/make_tdd_environment.rst

     touch tests/magic.py

-  the terminal_ shows nothing.
+  the terminal_ goes back to the command line.
 I use tree_ to see what the project looks like so far

   .. code-block:: shell
     :emphasize-lines: 1